FOF-OGs/crispy-viewer/docs/setup.md

 ### Plugins

-- xUnit.net.TestGenerator - for tests creation
+- `xUnit.net.TestGenerator` - for tests creation
+- `Format document on Save` - for automatic linting